react-navigation/react-navigation.github.io/docs/redux-integration.md

 sidebar_label: Redux integration
 ---

 It is extremely easy to use Redux in an app with React Navigation.
 It's basically no different than without React Navigation.
-The following example shows how to do it end to end: https://snack.expo.io/@react-navigation/redux-example.
-The most important piece from it is the following:

 ```js
 import { Provider } from 'react-redux';